xlatios1/directus_exploration/README.md

-# directus_exploration
+# Directus Exploration!
-Exploration of directus
+This is a start up project of exploring of directus